Spectral and Transport Properties of Quark-Gluon Plasma in a Nonperturbative Approach: Many-Body Formalism

+The Hamiltonian is temperature dependent through the input bare masses and potentials.
+This implies a modification of the standard thermodynamic relations as discussed in the appendix of Ref.~\cite{Liu:2017qah}, since we not only need to consider the ``evolution" of the states with temperature, but also the ``evolution" of the operators.
+This is similar to the case of a time-dependent Hamiltonian, where the evolution of both operators and states figure.
+The fundamental Hamiltonian is time and temperature independent.
+The time or temperature dependent effective Hamiltonian represent a macroscopic average of microscopic processes, such as quark/gluon condensate physics (giving rise to effective masses) which is beyond the scope of our current work.
+To recover the original thermodynamics requires a more explicit treatment of the averaged microphysics in the masses and potentials, leading to an extra integral equation as suggested in the appendix in Ref.~\cite{Liu:2017qah}.
+We defer these studies to future work.

-The in-medium potential is constrained following Ref.~\cite{Liu:2015ypa} by calculating the static heavy-quark (HQ) free energy, $F_{Q\bar Q}(r,T)$ (as well as quarkonium correlator ratios~\cite{Cabrera:2006wh,Riek:2010fk,Riek:2010py}) within the $T$-matrix formalism.
-This includes imaginary parts in the 2-body potential and the single-quark propagators calculated self-consistently from the heavy-light $T$-matrix.
-The ansatz for the input potential, taken to be of in-medium Cornell-type~\cite{Megias:2005ve,Megias:2007pq},
+The in-medium potential is constrained following Ref.~\cite{Liu:2015ypa} by calculating the static HQ free energy, $F_{Q\bar Q}(r,T)$, as well as quarkonium correlator ratios~\cite{Cabrera:2006wh,Riek:2010fk,Riek:2010py} within the $T$-matrix formalism.
+This includes imaginary parts in the 2-body potential and the single-quark propagators calculated selfconsistently from the heavy-light $T$-matrix.
+In this way, an ansatz for the input potential, taken to be of in-medium Cornell-type~\cite{Megias:2005ve,Megias:2007pq},

-is fitted~\cite{Liu:2017a} to recent lQCD data for $F_{Q\bar Q}(r,T)$ \cite{Mocsy:2013syh} and pseudoscalar quarkonium correlators~\cite{Aarts:2007pk,Aarts:2011sm}.
+is implemented into the $T$-matrix formalism, and its parameters ($m_{d,s}$, $\alpha_s$, $\sigma$, $c_b$)~\cite{Liu:2017qah} are adjusted to lQCD data for $F_{Q\bar Q}(r,T)$ \cite{Mocsy:2013syh} and pseudoscalar quarkonium correlators~\cite{Aarts:2007pk,Aarts:2011sm}.
 An extra term, $-(c_b m_s r)^2$, in the exponential of the string interaction is introduced to better capture the residual effects of string breaking in the QGP.
-The screening mass of the string term, $m_s= (c_s m_d^2 \sigma/\alpha_s)^{1/4}$, is obtained from a one loop calculation for the Debye mass of $V_\mathcal{S}$ (cf.~also Ref.~\cite{Burnier:2015tda}).
+The screening mass of the string term, $m_s= (c_s m_d^2 \sigma/\alpha_s)^{1/4}$, is obtained from a one-loop calculation for the Debye mass of $V_\mathcal{S}$ (cf.~also Ref.~\cite{Burnier:2015tda}).
 The infinite distance limit of the color-singlet potential, $-\frac{4}{3}\alpha_s m_d + \frac{\sigma}{m_s}$, equals twice the Fock term for an individual static quark.
-The parameter values of the self-consistent fit are: $c_b$=1.3, $\alpha_s$=0.270, $\sigma$=0.225\,GeV$^2$, $m_d$=-0.238\,GeV + 2.915\,$T$, and $c_s$=0.01.
-Compared to previous work~\cite{Riek:2010fk}, the Casimir-scaled string term enables a better description of the color-octet free energy.
-We recall that the fit solutions to the self-consistent HQ potential are not (yet) unique~\cite{Liu:2015ypa}, but allow for both ``weak" and ``strong" potentials, where the former is close to the free energy while the latter rises significantly above it providing a larger force.
-We here focus on the ``strong" solution.